 Particle counts are performed at the work surface height.
 The pre-filters remove the dirt and dust you can see (call them baseballs and boulders).
 HEPA filters capture the particles you can’t see with the human eye.
 A light manufacturing area (defined as an environment that is not generating smoke or oil mist, such as a storm window assembly and packaging) with pre-filtration on a HVAC system might be equivalent to an ISO Class 8 room, with 3,520,000 parts per cubic meter that measure greater than 0.5 micron.
 This is comparable to room air.
 Again, know what your manufacturing requirements are.

-The majority of cleanrooms, easily more than 90%, are positive-pressure rooms – designed to keep contaminates from entering the room.
+The majority of cleanrooms, easily more than 90%, are positive-pressure rooms – designed to keep contaminants from entering the room.
 Air is introduced into the cleanroom, typically at the ceiling level, after passing through a fan-powered HEPA filter that removes particles as small as 0.5 microns.
 This creates a pressurized room in which the air pressure in the room is greater than outside the room – hence positive pressure.
 The air, and the contaminants in the air, are then pushed down towards the floors, and ultimately pushed out vents in the lower portions of the walls of the room.

-This means that air and contaminates from the processes in the room are constantly flowing out of the room.
+This means that air and contaminants from the processes in the room are constantly flowing out of the room.
 In addition, the air exiting the room, either through vents or when doors are opened, is at a pressure sufficient enough to prevent contaminants from entering via those openings.

 Negative-pressure rooms are designed to keep contaminants from leaving the room.
 A negative pressure room is used in instances of infectious diseases and pathogens, bio-contaminants, and some hazardous processes using chemicals, flammables, and potentially explosive liquids and powders.
 Your concern is not what gets into the room, but what gets out.